Connect 2020: The NACEP Digital Forum

 For more information or questions, please email firstname.lastname@example.org.

 Connect 2020 is your forum, in real-time or on your time.
-Your registration opens real-time access to the event as well as on-demand access to all forum content after our program concludes.
+Your registration now opens on-demand access to all forum content.

 Cost for Members is $175 and Non-Members is $225.